patridge/patridgedev.com-jekyll/_posts/2018-10-29-fallback-variables-in-dotnet-new-templates.md

 ## Sample code

 This is the third in a series of posts about [creating custom templates for the `dotnet new` system](https://www.patridgedev.com/tag/template/).
-I’ll be working from the results of the prior blog post, but the approach can be used to add this functionality to any `dotnet new` template.
+I'll be working from the results of the prior blog post, but the approach can be used to add this functionality to any `dotnet new` template.
 If you want a starter template project to get you going, you can clone the [Git repo from that blog post](https://github.com/patridge/demo-custom-dotnet-template) and start from the prior **2-input-parameters** template.

 ## Why a coalesce/fallback symbol?